-- 468. THE NECRO IN AMERICAN LIFE.
-A series of lectures on Negro history covering the economic, social, political, literary, and educational phases of the subject from the African background to the present.
+- \468.
+THE NECRO IN AMERICAN LIFE.
+A series of lectures on Negro history covering the economic, social, political, literary and educational phases of the subject from the African background to the present.
 Members of other departments who are specialists in the aforementioned fields will assist the department of history in conducting the course.

-3 credits second semester. - \471-472.
-America from 1600 to 1828.
+3 credits second semester. - 471-472.
+AMERICA FROM 1600 TO 1828.
 A survey of the culture and institutions of the thirteen colonies; the relations of the colonies with the British government; the Revolutionary War; the problems of the constitutional convention and the struggle for union.
+3 credits each semester.